GED Manager™ is a portal designed exclusively for educators and GED® Test Administrators to help them manage their educational programs.

 The four GED subject tests cover the fundamental academic areas of Mathematical Reasoning, Reasoning Through Language Arts, Social Studies, and Science.

-The entire GED test exam will take approximately 8 hours to complete but the modules can be taken one at a time if wished.
-Timing of the four tests is as follows:
+The entire GED test exam will take approximately 7.5 hours to complete but the modules can be taken one at a time if wished.
+The timing of the four tests is as follows:

 - Mathematical Reasoning – 115 minutes